 And we'd like to reuse data as much as we can so we can create one copy and put it into our buffer.
 Let's start filling this out.
 So here, we have our constant buffer, which is just a Metal buffer we've created.
 And with the Contents function, we have a pointer to it.

 Our app has a helper function, which is GetFrameData, and this returns that main pass structure I just showed you that has the view transform in it, the ViewProjection transform.
 Excuse me.
 And then we simply just copy this into the start of our buffer and then we're in place.

 So our buffer will look like this.
 We'll have a MainPass with the appropriate data for our frame and we'll put it at the start of our giant constant buffer.

 So now we have all this empty space afterwards.
 And like we saw, we need to do 10,000, 20,000 draw calls, so we need to start filling this out with a ton of information.
 So then we have a set of per-object data and this is the unique data we need to draw a single object.

 In our case, we have a single LocalToWorld transform, which is the concatenation of the position and the rotation and we have the color.
 So this is the set of data we need per draw call.

 So we'll walk through every object we want to render.

 We'll keep track of the offset into the buffer.

 Let's take a closer look at what updateData looks like.
+It's quite simple.

 Now, animation is kind of out of the scope of this talk, so I have a little helper function here that's updateAnimation with a deltaTime.